Our web development process is based on listening to your needs, thinking about your issues and collaboratively

 2. Identify user needs

 With your help, we look at what your users want from a new website.
 Depending on budget allocations, this may involve looking at existing research or user feedback, conducting focus groups or running online user surveys with a representative sample of your users.

 3. Create value-added solutions

-Where possible, we will try and add value by suggesting smart solutions that can provide a richer experience for your target audience members and provide benefits to your organisation such as lower administration costs or increased brand exposure.
+Where possible, we will try and add value by suggesting solutions that provide a richer experience for your target audience members and provide benefits to your organisation such as lower administration costs or increased brand exposure.

 It's our experience that designing and building websites involves balancing organisational and user needs against the project constraints of budget, scope and time.
 Sometimes, there will arise situations where you would like particular content or functionality developed, which exceeds your web budget.
 In these situations we always adopt the following approach: